 You can study university studies from different fields at the Open University.
-Most of the studies offered are basic-level studies taught in Finnish.
+Most of the offered study modules are basic-level studies taught in Finnish.
 Only a few courses are taught in English.
-In order to complete the courses you must already have a good command of Finnish/English.
+Completing courses requires you to have a good command of Finnish/English.

 Modes of study

 Individual courses taught in English are carried out as classroom studies at the University of Turku or as online courses.
 The tuition fee is 15 € / study credit (equivalent to ECTS credits).

 - by the Open University and held in the evenings (after 4 p.m.) or